Museums, Galleries and Other Sites

 FULHAM BISHOP’S PALACE AND WALLED GARDEN – preceded by riverside walk from Hammermith

-A 1 ½ hr riverside walk from Hammersmith to Fulham to the recently restored Fulham Palace, for 1,300 yrs the ‘country’ residence of the Bishops of London.
-The tour of the palace concentrates on the garden and the palace exterior, but will include a brief look inside (if open).
-The garden features a 3.5acre walled garden (also extensively restored) and many exotic trees imported from the ‘colonies’ by various botanically-inclined bishops.
-There is a fascinating small museum and café serving delicious cakes and light lunches.
-Ends nr.
-Putney Bridge.
+A 1 hr. riverside walk from Hammersmith to Fulham to the recently restored Fulham Palace, for 1,300 yrs the ‘country’ residence of the Bishops of London. (£2.00 entry charge).
+The tour of the Palace concentrates on the garden – with many exotic trees and its 3.5 acre walled garden, but also will include a brief look inside.
+There is a fascinating small museum (explore on your own) and café serving delicious cakes and light lunches.
+Ends at the Palace (nr.
+Putney Bridge).

 KENSAL GREEN CEMETERY – VICTORIAN WAY OF DEATH